 Mobility budgets continue to tighten.
 How does this negatively affect the employee experience?

-Organizations often forget the personal side of their employee’s relocation – instead placing strong emphasis on getting them from Point A to Point B. If first-choice candidates don’t receive adequate support for their personal and professional needs, companies are likely to see an increase in declines and failure.
+Organizations often forget the personal side of their employee’s relocation to instead place strong emphasis on getting them from Point A to Point B. If first-choice candidates don’t receive adequate support for their personal and professional needs, companies are likely to see an increase in declines and failure.
+It’s time to reconsider your relocation policy.

 The family deserves more attention than the furniture.

 Research proves productivity, engagement, and overall happiness significantly increase1 when policies take care of more than packing the employee’s furniture.
-Policies that acknowledge the needs of the entire family best set employees up for success in the new location.
+Relocation policies that acknowledge the needs of the entire family best set up employees up for success in the new location.

 With 61% of US couples2 and 75% of European couples3 being dual-income, recouping that second income is a huge concern for relocating families – and has a huge impact on the quality of the relocation experience.
 A recent IMPACT Group report reveals the average salary of a spouse/partner is $71,000 USD1.
 Missing that paycheck can have a dramatic effect on the family.